ozooxo/notes/python/unit_test.md

 # Unit Test Notes

+Aim to only test my code, rather than the "dirty services" associated with it.

 ## Mock and Patch

 - Mock: replace part of the system under test with mock .